apps-maven/Charts-Swift/README.md

 <h4>Let us know!</h4>
 <p>
 We’d be really happy if you sent us links to your projects where you use our component.
-Just send an email to <a href="abhinandan@appsmaventech.com">abhinandan</a> And do let us know if you have any questions or suggestion regarding the animation.</p>
+Just send an email to <a href="abhinandan@appsmaventech.com">abhinandan</a> And do let us know if you have any questions or suggestions regarding the animation.</p>
 <p>
 P.S.
 We’re going to publish more awesomeness wrapped in code and a tutorial on how to make better user-interactive charts.
 Stay tuned!</p>